theotherp/nzbhydra2/.github/ISSUE_TEMPLATE/bug_report.md

 * Can the problem be reproduced?
 How?
 * Use a proper title.
 Describe the problem succinctly, don't just copy and paste the error message.
 * If you use a docker container please tell me which one.
+* If there's a bug with the GUI post at least your current version, OS, resolution and browser and post a screenshot if necessary.

 **I will close your issues if I you didn't provide proper information as described as above**